davidiwu/tf2.0/README.md

 * this repo is for learning how to use tensorflow 2.0
 * each file demos a concept or a task, can run independently and produce results
-* demos here need can run on a modest PC with a GPU
+* demos here can run on a modest PC with a GPU

 ## 在windows系统上安装tensorflow